 *No blackberries?
 Sub another fruit (such as raspberries, blueberries, or nectarines).

 *Some people have said using less baking powder improves taste, but we haven’t tested it that way.
 To be cautious, you can scale back to 1/2 tsp or 1 tsp if you’re worried about it impacting flavor.
 But we never experienced that issue.

 *Inspired by Sprouted Kitchen’s Blueberry Oat Cobbler.
 Topping adapted from my Best Damn Vegan Biscuit.

-*Nutrition information is a rough estimate for 1 of 4 servings without coconut whip or ice cream.
+*Nutrition information is a rough estimate calculated without coconut whip or ice cream.